adamhalasz/diet-cookies/Readme.md

 HTTP Cookie Manager for diet.js

 ### Install
-If you have diet.js it's already installed.
+If you have `dietjs` it's already installed.
 ```
 	npm install diet-cookies
 ```